UQ-PAC/bincaml/docs/dev/readme.md

 ## SSA translation

-- The ir embeds an SSA structure, it would be useful to enforce this
+- The ir embeds an SSA structure we need implemnent analyses
+  1. To translate IR into the SSA structure
+  2. To adapt DSA into SSA structure

+## SSA-based analysis

+- framwork for efficient fixedpoint analysis for SSA-based IR with a single state domain.

 #### Validation / Testing